Jm-Taylor/Studica-Docs-WC/source/index.rst

 License
 -------

 This documentation is licensed under Creative Commons Attribution 4.0, with assets such as the *FIRST®* logo under the trademark and copyright of `FIRST <https://www.firstinspires.org/>`__ and *Studica®* logo under the trademark and copyright of `Studica <https://www.studica.ca/en/>`__.
+All other trademarks cited herein are the property of their respective owners.